I take the bus

-Before BRT emerged as the recommended rapid transit technology, Council explored a range of options for London, including light rail.
+Before buses emerged as London’s recommended rapid transit technology, Council explored a range of options, including light rail.
 Ridership needs, cost, construction-related impacts and economic benefits were among the factors considered.

-Light rail requires a higher ridership level, and, with a tunnel required to bypass the train tracks downtown, is more expensive than other transit options.
+Light rail requires a higher ridership level, and, with a tunnel required to bypass the train tracks downtown, would be more expensive than other transit options.
 There was also community concern about disruptions and business impacts.

-In July 2017, Council approved the Rapid Transit Master Plan, giving the green light to BRT and defining the BRT network.
+In July 2017, Council approved the Rapid Transit Master Plan, which green lighted a bus rapid transit system and defined the network.

 Q: When will construction start?

-Construction for BRT is scheduled to begin in 2020.
+Construction is expected to begin in 2021.
 During construction, local routes may be temporarily diverted as needed.
 We will communicate these changes to bus riders and members of the public well in advance and during the construction period.